Agri-environmental protection

 (a) jerry cans and other sales packaging for which the producer/packer has paid the deposit, and

-Farm plastics for recycling (University of Jyväskylä publication)
+Farm plastics for recycling (Jamk University of Applied Sciences)

 Other water protection